 What is CFAP2?

-The second USDA Coronavirus Food Assistance Program (CFAP2) provides an additional $14 billion for agricultural producers (farmers, ranchers, aquaculture producers, nursery growers, etc.) continuing to face market disruptions because of COVID-19.
+The second USDA Coronavirus Food Assistance Program (CFAP2) provides funding for agricultural producers (farmers, ranchers, aquaculture producers, nursery growers, etc.) continuing to face market disruptions because of COVID-19.
 CFAP2 offers financial assistance, so that producers can absorb some of the increased marketing costs associated with the pandemic.
 Since the first version of CFAP, many more commodities have been made eligible, including hemp and eggs.
 On March 24, 2021, U.S. Secretary of Agriculture Tom Vilsack announced that the CFAP would be expanded to reach a greater share of farming operations and improve USDA pandemic assistance.
 CFAP will be reopening for new or modified applications from producers beginning April 5, 2021.

 To learn more, visit the USDA’s CFAP2 website or reach out by phone to the USDA FSA Call Center at 877-508-8364.
 Producers can apply via online application, by downloading the application forms, or by completing an application directly with the local USDA Farm Service Agency (FSA) office.
 FSA is working with agricultural producers by phone and using email and online tools to process applications.